 The following work plan summarizes specific topic areas that the Met Council intends to cover over the next several years.
-These topics emerged from engagement with Agency-Council workgroups and other community conversations.
-These items will evolve and change as the Council works with partners and stakeholders during implementation.
+These topics emerged from engagement with agency-Met Council workgroups and other community conversations.
+These items will evolve and change as the Met Council works with partners and stakeholders during implementation.